easolhq/easolhq.github.io/docs/product_management_and_merchandising/accommodation_and_experience_products.md

 nav_order: 3
 ---

 Products are either an Experience or an Accommodation.
 The key difference is that Accommodations have a Daily Availability & Pricing feature.
-This feature expects what is being sold to be available across many dates, and that the customer should be able to choose check in and check out dates, perhaps with a minimum nights' stay.
+This feature expects what is being sold to be available across many dates, and that the customer should be able to choose check-in and check-out dates, perhaps with a minimum nights' stay.